cfochoa7/Memory-Game/README.md

 5. Click the cancel button to receive a messege from the developer

 ## Resources
-The website of Mozilla and Matthew Cranford were used as guidance for creating this project.
+The website of Mozilla, Stack Overflow, Mike Wales and Matthew Cranford were used as guidance for creating this project.
 Links to their resources can be found within the project.
+Special thanks to Mike Wales, Matthew Cranford, and the Udacity community for providing guidance for this project.